-Her story adds a fascinating layer to the name, and lends this elaborate, romantic name quite a bit of strength.
+Her story adds a fascinating layer to the name, and lends this elaborate, dramatic name quite a bit of strength.

-If you’re after a Spanish-English crossover less common than Sofia, but with the same globe-trotting bona fides, Rafaela belongs on your list.
+If you’re after a Spanish-English crossover less common than Sofia, but with the same globe-trotting bona fides, the baby name Rafaela belongs on your list.

-Would you consider this name for a daughter?
-Which nicknames would you use?
+Would you consider the baby name Rafaela?
+Which spelling would you use?

 Originally published on January 17, 2018, this post was revised and re-posted on April 7, 2022.